yquake2/yquake2/doc/040_cvarlist.md

   to `1` the limit is increased to 8192 units.
 This helps with some custom maps and is problematic with other custom maps.

+* **r_vsync**: Enables the vsync: frames are synchronized with display refresh rate, should (but doesn't always) prevent tearing.
+  Set to `1` for normal vsync and `2` for adaptive vsync.

+* **vid_displayrefreshrate**: Sets the displays refresh rate.
+The default `-1` let the game determine the refresh rate automatically.
+  Often the default setting is okay, but some graphics drivers report wrong refresh rates.
+For example 59hz are reported while the display has 59.95hz.

+* **vid_gamma**: The value used for gamma correction.
+Higher values look brighter.
+The OpenGL 1.4 and software renderers use "Hardware Gamma", setting the Gamma of the whole screen to this value in realtime (except on MacOS where it's applied to textures on load and thus needs a `vid_restart` after changing).
+The OpenGL 3.2 and Vulkan renderers apply this to the window in realtime via shaders (on all platforms).
+  This is also set by the brightness slider in the video menu.

 * **vid_maxfps**: The maximum framerate, if `cl_async` is `1`.
 Otherwise
   `cl_maxfps` is used as maximum framerate.
 See `cl_async` description above for more information.  *Note* that vsync (`r_vsync`) also